gerberlab/mmethane/readme.md

 Running this command will (1) process an example dataset, (2) run MMETHANE, and (3) output an html file with visualizations

-The HTML visualization will be located within the output folder specified above, under the folder for the specific seed ran (specified in the .config file below)
+The HTML visualization will be located at "<output/folder>/mmethane_franzosa/seed_0/visualization.html"

+To run lasso logistic regression with the dataset previously processed, run the same commands as above but replace "sample.cfg" with "sample_LR.cfg"
+For instance:
+> python3 ./mmethane/run.py -c config_files/sample.cfg -o logs/

+## Creating a config file for your dataset.
 To use MMETHANE with your own data, simply create a .config file (or modify "sample.cfg") as outlined below.
-## Creating a config file for your dataset.
-**config_files/sample.cfg** is a sample config file with all options outlined.
-All config file options are listed below, with required highlighted
+Required input arguments are highlighted.
 > <mark>**[description]**<mark/> \
 > <mark>**tag**:*name to be used for folder containing processed data and run results (if "run_name" not specified in [run])*</mark>
 >